codewithkyle/brixi/readme.md

 <link href="https://unpkg.com/brixi@^0.8/brixi.min.css" rel="stylesheet" />
 ```

+> **Note**: the CDN version of Brixi is massive.
+It includes `dark:` prefix support along with a slew of responsive resizing prefixes.
+[Click here to view the config file](https://github.com/codewithkyle/brixi/blob/master/demo.config.js).

 ## Configuration

 Below is the default config file.
 Any value can be overridden by adding a `brixi.config.js` file to your project's root directory.